fauxtix/DaisyPets/MauiPetsApp/README.md

 - ToDo lists management - manage important commitments such as vet appointments, medication administration, vaccinations, food purchases, and essential products, among others;
 - Contact management, with an option to view on a map;
 - App settings (reference tables, expense categories/subcategories);
-- Log management (analysis and problem resolution) - permite o envio de e-mail do erro/aviso gerado.
+- Log management (analysis and problem resolution) - it allows sending an email of the generated error/alert.

 # Technologies used